aosabook/500lines/contingent/chapter.rst

-  of not only the ``_todo`` tasks themselves, but also every task downstream of them — every task, in other words, that could possibly need re-execution even if every single task that we re-execute turns out to have changed its output value to something new.
+  of not only the ``_todo`` tasks themselves, but also every task downstream of them — every task, in other words, that could possibly need re-execution if the outputs come out different this time.

-* Loop over the tasks in the resulting list.
+* For each task in the list,
+  check whether it is listed in ``_todo``.
+  If not, then we can skip running it, because none of the tasks that we have re-invoked upstream of it has produced a new return value that would require the task’s recomputation.

-* Call each task in the recursive consequences that is also listed in ``_todo``, to force it to re-compute its return value.
+* But for any task that is indeed listed in ``_todo`` by the time we reach it, we need to ask it to re-run and re-compute its return value.
   If the task wrapper function detects that this return value does not match the old cached value, then its downstream tasks will be automatically added to ``_todo``